bl4ckkdev/SimpleEvents/README.md

 being said, it's a very simple alternative but it offers almost the same amount of features reliably.

 # Getting Started
-To get started, download the unity package over at *link* and import the C# Scripts.
+To get started, download the unity package over at https://u3d.as/32NA and import the C# Scripts.
 That's it!

 # How To Use
 Make a new script and make the class implement ```bl4ckdev.events```